Updated: Aug 10

 It was once believed that the brain was fixed and could not change.
-However, advancements in research technology and neuroscience provide critical insight into the human learning process and what we know about the brain.
-One of the greatest areas of research has been on neuroplasticity, which is the brain’s ability to reorganize and rewire itself through experience and learning.
-According to Dr. Lara Boyd (2018), a Neuroscientist and Physical Therapist at the University of British Columbia, “every time you learn something new – you learn a new skill or a new fact, you have an experience – you change your brain.”
-Neuroscientist Moheb Costandi (2019) shares that the brain changes continuously throughout life “in response to everything we do and every experience we have” (p.
+However, advancements in research, technology, and neuroscience provide critical insight into the human learning process and what we know about the brain.
+One of the greatest areas of research is on neuroplasticity, which is the brain’s ability to reorganize and rewire itself based on experience and interactions with the environment.
+According to Dr. Lara Boyd (2018), a Neuroscientist and Physical Therapist at the University of British Columbia, “Every time you learn something new – you learn a new skill or a new fact, you have an experience – you change your brain.”
+Moheb Costandi (2019) shares in his book, Neuroplasticity, that the brain changes continuously throughout life “in response to everything we do and every experience we have” (p.
 3).
-Thus, active learning is important to neuroplasticity.

-In designing new courses, revising current ones, or pivoting across formats, the question to ask is: What’s in your course?
 Learn more about how INTERACT123 can support your work in aligning course design, teaching, engagement, and assessment with research on neuroplasticity.
-Dr. Kristen Betts